IRS CP504 Notice What It Means and How to Respond

 What is IRS Notice CP504?

-What happens if I ignore the CP504 notice?
+What happens if I ignore CP504?

 Marc Boulanger, CPA is the founder of Boulanger CPA and Consulting PC, a boutique tax resolution firm based in Orange County, California and trusted by high-income individuals and business owners across Southern California.